Frequently asked questions and answers about letting your property

 The tenant is responsible for the council tax (unless you decide to include this in the rent) but this needs to be clearly stated in the tenancy agreement.
 If the property is standing empty, it is the landlord's responsibility to pay.

 The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
 ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
-Remember, letting agents are not regulated by law.
-Lauristons choose to be members of a regulatory body.
+Letting agents are not required by law to be regulated but we choose to be members of a regulatory body to demonstrate our professionalism and to hold ourselves to the high standards required of ARLA members.

 The Property Ombudsman (TPO) is an independent body to which landlords can refer any complaint should the agent fail to address it to their satisfaction.
 We are founder TPO members.